 However while I was cooking it, I have to admit I did have second thoughts.
 The brown mess in the pan wasn’t looking as attractive as the photo in the book.
 But my doubts were unjustified.
 It might not be the prettiest dish in the world, but it sure is good to eat.

 It’s another very simple recipe, calling for only a few ingredients.
-There’s something quite old fashioned about it; I can easily imagine my mother-in-law making it for a lunch gathering.
+There’s something reassuringly old-fashioned about it.

 And as with all these mutton recipes, the meat could be replaced with lamb.